 Accountability and commitment

 Participating in scheduled live classes can help maintain motivation and accountability among learners.
-When students know they have a specific time to attend, they are likelier to stay engaged and committed than with on-demand pre-recorded options.

 Community building

-Live classes create a sense of community among participants as they collaborate in real time.
+Live classes create a sense of community among participants as they collaborate in real-time.
 This community can lead to stronger relationships, networking opportunities, and ongoing support as participants connect.

 Fresh and relevant content

 With subscription-based access, instructors can regularly update their content to reflect current trends, techniques, and industry practices.
-Unlike pre-recorded classes, which may become outdated, live sessions allow for incorporating new information, making learning more relevant and applicable.

 Who would this work for?